jennguyen1/nhuyhoa/_posts/2015-11-26-GLM-Multinomial-Regression.md

 where $$(\alpha_a - \alpha_b)$$ is the intercept parameter with slope parameter $$(\beta_a - \beta_b)$$ for the new comparison.

 Interpretation of coefficients is identical to logistic regression case.
-For example, the equation
+For example, the equation <br>
 $$\log\left( \frac{\pi_a}{\pi_b} \right) = \alpha + \beta_1 x_1 + ... + \beta_p + x_p$$

 Holding all other covariates constant, a unit increase in $$x_i$$ will lead to an increase in odds of falling into category $$a$$ over category $$b$$ by a factor of $$exp(\beta_i)$$.